Skip to main content

 • 10+: €600

-At the time of booking, the price will be set at the maximum rate (3–5 people)
+At the time of booking,the maximum rate (3–5 participants) will be applied.

 Subsequently, at the time of the balance payment (30 days before departure), it will be updated in the reserved area with the exact amount based on the number of participants